If you’re considering equity release, you’re probably wondering what costs are associated with it.

 Can you pay the interest on equity release?

 Some lifetime mortgages give you the option to pay all or some of the interest off.

-This varies from lender to lender and should be considered when thinking about releasing equity.
+This varies from lender to lender and should be considered when talking to an adviser.

 With a lifetime mortgage where you can make monthly payments, the amount you can repay might be based on your income.